 This was followed by images for dust jackets for two hardback books – Legends from the End of Time:

 THE RETURN OF THE FIRECLOWN, 1976, INKS AND GOUACHE

 If any collectors are interested, I still have some original, unsold posters of these images from the 1970s!
-You can find them by clicking here or by scrolling to the bottom of this blog.
+You can find them by clicking here.

 As this concept began to gather momentum in the minds of Peter Ledeboer and myself, it occurred to me that I would have to hold a meeting with Mr Moorcock to discuss the image choices and other related detail for the poster range, which was agreed would be published in two collections of six designs.